sailesh-codes/blog-stack/index.md

 ---
-layout: home
+layout: default
-title: Welcome to My Blog
+title: Home
 ---

+# Welcome to My Blog
 This is the homepage of my blog!